14 Easy Low Glycemic Snack Ideas

 • Pulse in a food processor or high-speed blender until the ingredients stick together.

-Plain Cottage Cheese with Diced Fruit and Hemp
+Plain Cottage Cheese With Diced Fruit and Hemp

-Cottage cheese delivers protein and probiotics; pair the plain stuff with diced fruit and either hemp hearts or powdered hemp protein powder for a snack that’ll keep your mind off food for hours and lower your blood glucose and insulin concentrations<sup>13</sup> after eating it.
-Try an apple pie version: Add a light sprinkle of allulose or monk fruit, cinnamon, diced apples, and a splash of pure vanilla extract.
+Cottage cheese delivers protein and probiotics, making it an excellent ingredient to pair with diced fruit and hemp hearts or powdered hemp protein powder.
+The resulting snack will satisfy your hunger and lower your blood glucose and insulin concentrations.12 Try an apple pie version by adding a light sprinkle of allulose or monk fruit, cinnamon, diced apples, and a splash of pure vanilla extract.

 Get more information about weight loss, glucose monitors, and living a healthier life